alperuzun/THRESHOLD/README.md

 Confirm your file is uploaded with the dialog below the `Generate` button.

 Input the parameters according to your desired analyses.
 Clicking on the `ⓘ` icons will provide a detailed explanation of the parameter's domains and purpose.
+Note that regardless of the saturation type selected to be visualized, both data sets can be downloaded together in the succeeding interface.
+See below for details.

 Once satisfied with your inputs, press `Generate`.
 If the inputted file is formatted correctly, and the inputs accurate, an `In progress...` text dialog will appear.
 For a dataset of about 400 patients, you will need to wait about 2 minutes for the calculations to be made.